kuka-isir/rtt_lwr/docs/source/rtpc/xenomai.rst

 Recommended Hardware
 ~~~~~~~~~~~~~~~~~~~~

-* **Intel/AMD Processor i5/i7** (< 2016 is recommended to guaranty full 16.04 support)
+* **Intel/AMD Processor i5/i7** (< 2016 is recommended to guarantee full 16.04 support)
 * **Dedicated Ethernet controller for RTnet**, with either e1000e/e1000/r8169 driver (Intel PRO/1000 GT recommended)

 .. warning::

-    Nvidia Drivers are NOT supported (creates a lot of interruptions that breaks the real-time).
+    Nvidia/Ati Drivers are NOT supported (creates a lot of interruptions that breaks the real-time constraints).
     Please consider removing the dedicated graphic card and use the integrated graphics (Intel HD graphics).

 Download Xenomai 2.6.5